rweinmann/Pokemon-Stats/README.md

 # Final Observation

-Removing Legendaries lowers a lot of our correlations and makes our distrabution less normal.
-I think leaving legendaries in will imporve your chances of being able to predict type by stats.
+Removing Legendries lowers a lot of our correlations and makes our distribution less normal.
+I think leaving legendries in will improve your chances of being able to predict type by stats.

+### Author

+Justin Minsk - justin.minsk@gmail.com